Sihan21/HelloWorld/README.md

 # Hello
-## This is the project "Code Rain" readme
+## This is the project "Code Rain" readme.
-You can use it to learn the *HTML language*
+You can use it to learn the *HTML language.*
 ***
 This project is based on the *code rain* in the *matrix*.
 ***